loldruger/semantic.js/readme.md

 ### #to Distribution Ready

-Before doing this process, you should execute a shell script named `init.sh` in root of proect.
+Before doing this process, you should execute a shell script named `init.sh` in the root of proect.

 After `init.sh`, to make this project distribution ready, Uglify the entire project with uglify-js: